andrewwhitehouse/learningrust.github.io/doc/03-data-types.md

 The underscores make it easier to read large numbers.

+_Note: The type suffix may come as a surprise, particurly if you've come from a language like [Java](https://docs.oracle.com/javase/specs/jls/se7/html/jls-5.html).
+We go into more detail on how to convert between types in a later section._

 Exercises:

 1. If we knew we didn't need to handle negative numbers, which type should we use instead of `i64`